“The best light-as-air chocolate mousse made with simple ingredients! So rich and creamy, you won’t believe how easy it is to make!”

 11. Mix until stiff peaks form when the beaters are lifted.

-13. When ready to serve top with whipped cream.
+13. When ready to serve, top with whipped cream.
 Garnish with shaved chocolate, mint leaf, and raspberries/strawberries.

 easy chocolate mousse